SystemsApproach/tcpcc/design.rst

 example, :numref:`Figure %s <fig-graph_16b>` shows the 99% latencies
 for four different algorithms when the network topology includes a 10-Mbps bottleneck link and a 40ms RTT.
-One important observation about this result is that the second algorithm (RED) performs poorly when there is less than one bandwidth-delay product of buffering available at the bottleneck router, calling attention to another variable that can influence your results.
+One important observation about this result is that the second algorithm (red) performs poorly when there is less than one bandwidth-delay product of buffering available at the bottleneck router, calling attention to another variable that can influence your results.